|Major Groups > Gilled Mushrooms > Dark-Spored > Stropharioid Mushrooms > Stropharia ambigua|

 So when my California friends tell me that Stropharia ambigua is a mushroom "weed" in coastal areas, I compare it with the thoroughly non-thrilling Stropharia hardii, which is the closest look-alike back east, and I wish that Hamlet had been right, and that the whole world could be "an unweeded mushroom garden, grown to seed."
 Yeah, I threw a word in there.

-Ecology: Saprobic; growing alone or gregariously on woody debris in conifer and (sometimes) hardwood forests; fall through spring; West Coast.
+Ecology: Saprobic; growing alone or gregariously on woody debris in conifer and (sometimes) hardwood forests, or in wood-chip beds; fall through spring; West Coast.
+The illustrated and described collections are from California and Alaska.

-Cap: 3-15 cm; convex, becoming broadly convex or flat; slimy; yellow to yellowish brown or pale yellow; smooth; the margin adorned with hanging white partial veil remnants.
+Cap: 3–14 cm; hemispheric to convex at first, becoming broadly convex or nearly flat; slimy when fresh; yellow to brownish yellow or pale yellow; bald; the margin adorned with hanging white partial veil remnants, especially when young.

-Gills: Attached to the stem or beginning to pull away from it; close; pale gray at first, later purplish gray to purple-black; with whitish edges when mature.
+Gills: Attached to the stem or beginning to pull away from it; close; whitish to very pale gray at first, becoming purplish gray to purple-black; with whitish edges when mature.

 Spore Print: Dark purple-brown to blackish.